The world lost an incredible musical talent when Rebecca passed away on June 17, 2018 at age 66 after a long battle with health issues.

 Parris began her professional career in music working with various top 40’s bands in the Northeast before finding her true musical passion in the Jazz world.
 Since then, Rebecca has performed all over the world with her own groups, as well as with some of Jazz’s greatest legends, including Dizzy Gillespie, Buddy Rich, Woody Herman, Terry Gibbs, David “Fathead” Newman, Norman Simmons.
 Harold Jones, Andy Simpkins, Gerry Wiggins, Bill Cunliffe, Red Mitchell, Buster Cooper, Nat Pierce, and many others.

-Parris’ second passion is teaching, both in a private, one-on-one and workshop setting.
-Her lessons and workshops focus on technique, performance and the “business” side of music, as well as lyric delivery, scat, and improvisation.
+Parris’ second passion was teaching, both in a private, one-on-one and workshop setting.
+Her lessons and workshops focused on technique, performance and the “business” side of music, as well as lyric delivery, scat, and improvisation.

-Rebecca’s latest release is “You Don’t Know Me” on the Saying It With Jazz label.
-Rebecca performs some well-chosen standards with her long-time trio: Brad Hatfield, piano; Peter Kontrimas, bass; and Matt Gordy, drums, plus guest artists Jerry Bergonzi and Houston Person on tenor saxophone and Gary Burton on vibes.
+Rebecca’s most recent album release was “You Don’t Know Me” on the Saying It With Jazz label where she performed some well-chosen standards with her long-time trio: Brad Hatfield, piano; Peter Kontrimas, bass; and Matt Gordy, drums, plus guest artists Jerry Bergonzi and Houston Person on tenor saxophone and Gary Burton on vibes.

-Rebecca’s previous releases include her all-ballads CD, “My Foolish Heart,” “The Secret of Christmas”, “A Beautiful Friendship” with the Kenny Hadley Big Band, “Double Rainbow” with Eddie Higgins and Michael Monaghan, “A Passionate Fling”, “Love Comes and Goes”, and “Live at Chan’s.”
+Prior releases included her all-ballads CD, “My Foolish Heart,” “The Secret of Christmas”, “A Beautiful Friendship” with the Kenny Hadley Big Band, “Double Rainbow” with Eddie Higgins and Michael Monaghan, “A Passionate Fling”, “Love Comes and Goes”, and “Live at Chan’s.”